Click on picture to enlarge.

 By Dave Boyce

 Almanac Staff Writer

 The Karma, a luxury gasoline/electric hybrid sports sedan that made local news on Aug.
 10 when it burst into flames in a Woodside parking lot, is being refitted with an "improved" low-temperature cooling fan in a recall by the manufacturer, Fisker Automotive in Anaheim.

-This recall is the third — and by far the largest at 1,377 possibly affected vehicles — since the car's debut in December 2011, according to records of the National Highway Traffic Safety Administration.
+This recall is the second -- and by far the largest at 1,377 possibly affected vehicles -- since the car's debut in December 2011, according to records of the National Highway Traffic Safety Administration.

 This recall involves a defect in the cooling fan that could cause an electrical short circuit that could ignite the fan housing, shroud and surrounding components, the records say.

-The earlier recalls involved replacement of a high-voltage battery to correct a manufacturing defect involving hose clamps that could have leaked coolant into the battery compartment, possibly causing a short circuit and fire.
+The earlier recall involved replacement of a high-voltage battery to correct a manufacturing defect involving hose clamps that could have leaked coolant into the battery compartment, possibly causing a short circuit and fire.

 The Karma that caught fire outside Roberts Market in Woodside belonged to Woodside Glens resident Rudy Burger, a managing partner at Woodside Capital Partners in Palo Alto.

 Firefighters from the Woodside Fire Protection District quickly extinguished the fire with water and there were no injuries, but the heat did blister paint on an adjacent SUV, Fire Chief Dan Ghiorso told the Almanac at the time.